 Conscious Eros is the foundation of what I offer.
-I have an Advanced Massage Practitioner License in San Francisco and a LMT in Arizona.
+I have an Advanced Massage Practitioner License and I’m a LMT in Arizona.
 I completed training to be a CMT and received additional specialty training in pelvic release massage at the Body Electric School in Oakland, CA. I have also completed an additional 900 hours of bodywork training at the Southwest Institute of Healing Arts in Tempe, AZ.

 I’m also a Sacred Intimate (trained through the Body Electric School).
 A Sacred Intimate means many things to different people.
 I believe that this work is similar to other body based counseling.
 Sacred Intimates are specialists in embodiment, not analysis or processing.
 Sacred Intimacy is about how to change, not why you are wounded.
 Sacred Intimacy sessions can help you find wounds in your life and offer body based experiences to help heal those wounds.

 Dreams continue to evolve.
 I have completed the Co-Active Coaching Program at The Coaches Training Institute.
 This program is powerful training in how to be a professional life coach.
 I’m now weaving these three complimentary backgrounds as a pleasure coach.
 I use this powerful combination of skills to help men feel truly at home in our body and explore our full potential.